-Specify terms, conditions and duration

-See also Provincial Synods.
+Specify terms, conditions and duration Art.
+IX Suspension, Sentence must include terms, conditions and duration IV.
+12. 1 Synods, Rights and privileges.
+I. 8.
+3 Provincial I. 8.
+4 See also Provincial Synods.

 Tables of Lessons and Psalms in Book of Common Prayer,

 Amendments to

 Terminology re jurisdictions, in Canons

 Territory of one Diocese may be ceded to another Art.
 V, 8

-Mutual agreement
+Mutual agreement Art.
+V. 8

 Permission of General Convention or of Bishops and Standing

 Committees required Art.
-V. 8
+V, 8

 Testimonial Letters-See Letters, Testimonial.

 Theological Education, Board for

-How constitutedIII.
-6. 1
+How constituted

 Duties III.
 6. 2

 Seminaries to furnish information

-Time of new Canons taking effect
+Time of new Canons taking effect V. 1.
+5

 Time when these Canons take effect

 Time within which presentment must be made IV.
 1. 3

 Transfer of a Deacon III.
 23. 4

 Translation of Bishops Art.
 II, 8

-Translations of the BibleII.
+Translations of the Bible II.
 2

-Treasurer of General Convention
+Treasurer of General Convention I. 1.
+7-12

 Authorized to borrow I. 1.
 9

 Bond I. 1.
 10

 Duties I. 1.
 7(a)

 Election of I. 1.
 7(a)

 Entitled to seat but no voteI.
 1. 1(f)

 May appoint an Assistant Treasurer I. 1.
 12

 Bonding of I. 1.
 12

 To submit budget I. 1.
 11

 Treasurers, Bonding of I. 1.
 10; I. 6.
 1(3)

 Trial, Amenability, citation and attendance

 Case of Minister convicted of immorality in Civil Court IV.
 1. 2

 Consent required for presentment

 Courts for Trial of a Bishop

 Courts of Review of Trial of Presbyter or DeaconIV.
 3. 2-13

-Courts, their membership and procedure IV.
-3
+Courts, their membership and procedure

 Diocesan Courts for trial of Presbyter or Deacon

 Duty to give evidence

 List of offenses

-Minister absenting himself from Diocese or abandoning work of
+Minister absenting minisen from Diocese of abandoning work of

 Ministry, presented for

-Mode of citation

 Mode of serving other citations

 Offenses for which Bishop, Presbyter, or Deacon may be tried IV.
 1. 1

 Presentment of a Bishop, Presbyter, or Deacon

 Time within which presentment must be made

-Trial Court.
-See also Trial of a Bishop.
+Trial Court, See also Trial of a Bishop.

-Accused to be heard
+Accused to be heard IV.
+3. 22

 Appeal in questions of doctrine, etc IV.
 3. 6